Competencies

 The decision between loose and fixed braces depends on various factors, such as the individual dental problem and the treatment time.
 Fixed braces are more suitable for severe cases of misaligned teeth where more extensive correction is required.
 They can be more effective as they exert continuous pressure on the teeth and therefore provide faster results.

-Loose braces, on the other hand, are more suitable for minor cases of misaligned teeth or as a retainer to stabilize the result of orthodontic treatment that has already been completed.
+Removable braces, on the other hand, are more suitable for milder cases of misaligned teeth in order to stabilize the results of orthodontic treatment that has already been completed.
 They are also often an option for patients who prefer invisible or removable braces for aesthetic reasons.

 It is important that you speak with a qualified orthodontist to determine the best option for your individual needs and goals.

-How long should loose braces be worn per day?
+How and how long should you wear removable braces each day?

 The wearing time for loose braces can vary and depends on the individual treatment plan.
 In general, loose braces should be worn for at least 20 hours a day to achieve the desired effect.
 In some cases, it may be necessary to wear the braces during the day and at night, while in other cases a wearing time of only a few hours a day may be sufficient.